MichaelCurrin/netflix-assistant/README.md

 See approaches in this [gist](https://gist.github.com/MichaelCurrin/1a6116a4e0918c8468dc7e1a701a5f95) or use an approach below.

 - Use VS Code's Live Server extension (with auto reloading).
-- Start a Python web server (no auto reloading).
+- Start a Python web server (no auto-reloading).
     ```sh
     $ python3 -m http.server
     ```